skoruba/IdentityServer4.Admin/README.md

 This repository is licensed under the terms of the [**MIT license**](LICENSE.md).

-**NOTE**: This repository uses code from https://github.com/IdentityServer/IdentityServer4.Quickstart.UI which is under the terms of the
+**NOTE**: This repository uses source code from https://github.com/IdentityServer/IdentityServer4.Quickstart.UI which is under the terms of the
 [**Apache License 2.0**](https://github.com/IdentityServer/IdentityServer4.Quickstart.UI/blob/master/LICENSE).

 ## Acknowledgements